LostKobrakai/FieldtypeCountrySelect/README.md

 }
 ```

-Then run the following to install the module and it's dependency:
+Then run the following to download the module and it's dependency:

 ```bash
 composer require lostkobrakai/fieldtype-country-select
 ```

+Install the module as always via the backend.

 ## Requirements